Bata, Bata... Pa'no Ka Ginawa?

 Bata, Bata...
 Pa'no Ka Ginawa? (lit.
-Child, How Were You Made?, also known as Lea's Story) is a novel written in Filipino by the female writer, Lualhati Bautista, released in 1988.
+Child, Child... how Were You Made?, also known as Lea's Story) is a novel written in Filipino by the female writer, Lualhati Bautista, released in 1988.
 Lea's Story centers around the life of Lea, a women's rights activist who struggles to raise her children as a single mother while working a demanding job at a women's crisis center.
 A film adaptation directed by Chito S. Roño was released in 1998.

 Background

 The novel is about the role of a woman, like its author, within Filipino society wherein males historically assumed more dominant roles.
 At one time, Filipina women would normally defer to their husbands and other men.
 The role of women was to raise children, perform household chores, and attend to the needs of their husbands.
 It was not customary for women to discuss political issues.
 But the face and ambience of the perceived role of women in society changed, as society itself was transformed.
 The doors of offices were opened to give way to women workers.
 They were given a place where their complaints regarding women rights could be heard, as well as their concept about life and livelihood, earning them a voice within and outside the boundaries of home.

 This is the subject discussed and revealed by Lualhati Bautista's novel which has 32 chapters.
 The work narrates the life of Lea, a working mother, who has two children – a young girl and a young boy.
 And for this reason, the novel depicts the society's view of women, how it is to be a mother, and how a mother executes this role through modern-day concepts of parenthood.